kdm9/Acanthophis/documentation.md

       refs:
         - lambda

-      # Which set of filter expressions to use? (see tool_settings section below)
+      # Which set of filter expressions to use? (see tool_settings section
+      # below).
+CRITICAL NOTE: deepvariant calls will not be subject to these
+      # filters.
       filters:
         - default